 Bonds in International bond markets do not enjoy much liquidity.
-If an investor wants to cash his investment, he can easily do so in the case of domestic bonds as finding the buyer for a domestic bond will be easy.
-But to find a buyer for an international bond can be quite difficult as very people invest in international bonds.
+If an investor wants to cash his investment, he can easily do so in the case of domestic bonds, as finding the buyer for a domestic bond will be easy.
+But to find a buyer for an international bond can be quite difficult as very few people invest in international bonds.
 Hence, bonds in international bond markets lack relative liquidity.

 Continue reading – International Financial Markets.